forthtemple/openworlddart/readme.md

 Alongside threedarts existing 3D functions such as loading models, lighting, texturing, shaders it also includes features that are useful in openword games such as:

 *Animated actors*
   Openworld has easy actor animation including duration, looping, cloning existing actors, assigning new textures to cloned actor, sharing animations between actors with the same skeleton, doing one acion and then transitioning to an idling action.
+All actors  made with the Blender modelling tool and are available in '/examplesecondtemple/blender' and '/examplerhodes3d/blender'.
+These are then exported into the assets directory in glb format.

 ![image](https://github.com/user-attachments/assets/41a0a204-c41a-4115-9605-f8039a7d1bad)

-The following is sample code for adding an animated actor to a scene from an actor created in blender:
+The following is sample code for adding an animated actor to a scene from an actor created in blender.

 ```
     // Load an actor in assets priests.glb using animations from another actor called 'seller'